- Encountering the PS4 extended storage error implies that you won't be able to use that external HDD with your console.

 You can start your search on our article about the best external storage drives for Xbox.

-In the case in which your drive meets the PlayStation 4 requirements, but you still get the PS4 extended storage errors, proceed to the next solution.
+If your drive meets the PlayStation4 requirements but still gets the PS4 extended storage errors, proceed to the next solution.

 3. Manually update your PS4